Malus angustifolia: Distribution and habitat

 The species can be found from Florida west to eastern Texas and north to New Jersey, Pennsylvania, Illinois and Missouri.

+M. angustifolia prefers habitats that are moist but well-drained.
+For inflorescence to occur, full sunlight is required.
+The species has been observed in habitat types such as dry hammocks, xeric flatwoods, mesic woodlands, floodplains, and pine woods.

 Ecology

 The fruits are eaten by various wildlife.

 Uses

 Although the fruits are astringent, acidic, and unpalatable when raw, they can be used to make jellies, jams, and food preserves.

 The tree is grown as an ornamental plant.